sideoffryes/AI_Wargaming_Capstone/README.md

 ## Installation

 This project relies on several python packages.
 The easiest way to manage these is to create a Conda environment using the provided `.yml` files to create a Conda environment.
 If you are running the program on Windows or a *non* x86_64 system, you must use the `environment_cpu.yml` configuration.
 The GPU configuration requires a package that is only available on Linux x86_64 systems.
 If you are on a Linux x86_64 system with GPU support, you can use the `environment_gpu.yml` configuration.
-Either configuration will create a new Conda environment called **capstone**.
+Either configuration will create a new Conda environment called **capstone_cpu** or **capstone_gpu**.

 ```bash
 conda env create -f [environment_cpu.yml | environment_gpu.yml]